 Have you ever had one of the panera bread grain bowls?
 They’re so good!
 You can get them cold or hot, and personalize many of the ingredients.

-That was the inspiration for this vegan buddha bowl, and I feel like many buddha bowl recipes take after that.
+That was the inspiration for this vegan quinoa power bowl, and I feel like many bowl recipes take after that.

 Bowls like this have many names – macro bowls, veggie bowls, buddha bowls, power bowls.
 In essence, they are just a combination of tasty ingredients (to your liking) mixed in a bowl.